Meaning of 1 Thessalonians 5:15 Best Explained

 1. Reject the Temptation for Retaliation

 In moments of offense, choose forgiveness instead of revenge.
-Respond with a spirit of peace, trusting that God will take care of the justice.
-Ask the Holy Spirit for the strength to let go of any bitterness and choose healing over harm.
+Respond with a spirit of peace, trusting that God will address justice in His way.
+Ask the Holy Spirit to grant you the strength to release bitterness, choosing healing over harm.

 2. Be Intentional About Doing Good

-Every day, look for opportunities to serve others, both inside and outside of the church.
-It might be as simple as offering encouragement, lending a helping hand, or going the extra mile to show kindness.
+Look for opportunities each day to serve others, both within and outside the church.
+This might involve offering encouragement, lending a helping hand, or going out of your way to demonstrate kindness.

 Be quick to forgive and slow to anger.